Before you think that perhaps you should use me for you next photo-shoot let me start by asking you some questions.

 What stuns me and my colleagues the most about those of you searching for free deals is that everything these days is based on vision and image, far more than it has ever been before.
 We are fed and feed others an overdose of visual messages.
 More than ever photography is one of the main tools of communication, be it for promotion, marketing, packaging, endorsements, merchandising and so on.
 And then prospective clients have the temerity to demand such an important and moneymaking part of their business for free?
 Really?

 Now that is insulting to me and my fellow professionals.
-I am a qualified professional photographer and I am trying to make a sustainable income from this profession; something that is becoming harder to do with each passing year.
+I am an experienced professional photographer with over 48 years in the business and I am still trying to make a sustainable income from this profession; something that is becoming harder to do with each passing year.
 I do not want my name attached to any bad pictures, whether they are commissioned photographs or ones that I took for pleasure.
 Every picture of mine that gets published, whether it's in a newspaper or magazine, on a web site or in a brochure, is what my reputation rides on.
 I cannot afford to have any bad pictures out there.
-So that there is absolutely no confusion, I have no interest in working for free, or cheaply or to showcase my work or because the exposure will be good for me - all enticements I have had dangled in front of me like carrots to a donkey.
+So that there is absolutely no , I have no interest in working for free, or cheaply or to showcase my work or because the exposure will be good for me - all enticements I have had dangled in front of me like carrots to a donkey.

 Somehow a misconception has been created that we - that is, photographers all over the world - get rich on the backs of our clients.
 Sadly that's just not true for the vast majority of us.
 It's doubly sad because many photographers have far more skill and morals that both the clients and the people they are asked to photograph - for free.